OpenSTREAM-solvers/openstream/docs/source/Usage/gettingStarted.rst

 Prerequisites and installation
 ------------------------------

-OpenSTREAM is a MATLAB program for simulating two-phase flow behaviors.
+OpenSTREAM is a MATLAB program for simulating one-dimensionnal two-phase flows.
 The Python version of
 `CoolProp <http://www.coolprop.org/index.html#what-is-coolprop>`__ is
 used for calculating the fluid properties.
 `CoolPropWrapper <https://github.com/mfval/CoolPropWrapper>`__ is a